Tushar-Komprise/FuncNest/README.md

-# jsUtils
+# FuncNests
-utility functions for various usecases in js
+utility functions for various useCases in js